Our Research

 Here we quantify the virulence function of isolated Bh avirulence (AVRA) effectors and their naturally occurring variants that have lost avirulence (AVRA-V).
 For this, we measure the contribution of the avirulent & of the virulent effectors on the rate of Bh proliferation.
 We also aim to identify artificial virulence phentoypes by determining if the (AVRA) effectors affect growth of other pathogens and in other plant species.
 This will clarify whether the avirulence and virulence functions of effectors are dependent/independent of one another, whether the loss of avirulence function is also accompanied by a loss of virulence function and whether effector functions are conserved between plant species.

-The assignment of biological functions to Bh effectors is of chief importance for understanding barley powdery mildew disease development.
-We will therefore identifiy AVRA effector targets in barley host cells.
-We apply conventional immunoprecipitation approaches to isolate specific host targets of individual AVRA effectors and analyze their connectivity.
-Using the same transgenic AVRA expressing plants, we apply state-of-the-art proximity-dependent protein labeling techniques to identify the in situ interaction characteristics of AVRA effectors to facilitate the identification of the biochemical process in which AVRA host targets participate.
+The assignment of biological functions to patogen effectors is of chief importance for understanding barley powdery mildew disease development.
+We biochemically identifiy Bh AVRA effector targets in barley host cells.
+For this, we apply state-of-the-art proximity-dependent protein labeling techniques to identify the in situ interaction characteristics of AVRA effectors to facilitate the identification of the biochemical process in which AVRA host targets participate.

 Identification of the host cell death pathways affected in the presence of Bh AVRA effectors